Jodhpurs vs Breeches, which women's riding tights should I wear?

-Meet Beth Mallinson, Head of Apparel Design at Harry Hall International.
-She gives us the low down on breeches vs jodhpurs, if the perfect pair really can improve our sitting trot and just what in the name are… riding tights!
+Meet Beth Mallinson, Head of Design at Harry Hall.
+She gives us the low down on breeches vs jodhpurs and if the perfect pair really can improve our sitting trot, plus just what in the name are riding tights!

 Let’s be honest, there are so many different options of legwear on the market, all promising to make us ride like Charlotte Dujardin it’s easy to get confused when looking to purchase that perfect pair.
 It’s almost as stressful as, dare I say it….
 Jean shopping *shudders.
-We’ve all had a meltdown in Topshop changing rooms let’s be honest!
+We’ve all had meltdowns in changing rooms, let’s be honest!

 So, before you have a shopping induced meltdown and panic buy something entirely unrelated to what you first logged onto HarryHall.com for, grab a cup of tea, practice your slow breathing (the one your riding instructor always reminds you about) and read on.